Kev-gp/published-notes/content/Planned Topics.md

 - Some interesting mathematical theorems
 - The drive for mathematical discovery
-- The intersection of math and biology (biophysics)
+- Where math and biology intersects (biophysics)
 - Other academic research projects

 ## Economics